jupyter/docker-stacks/examples/openshift/README.md

     --param NOTEBOOK_PASSWORD=mypassword
 ```

-Importing an image into OpenShift before deploying it means that when a notebook is started, the image need only be pulled from the internal OpenShift image registry rather than Docker Hub for each deployment.
+Importing an image into OpenShift before deploying it means that when a notebook is started, the image need only be pulled from the internal OpenShift image registry rather than Quay.io for each deployment.
 Because the images are so large, this can speed up deployments when the image hasn't previously been deployed to a node in the OpenShift cluster.